About Us

 Eric is my husband, a former elementary school teacher, and a full-time home renovator here in southern Vermont.

-He’s written several posts for Back Road Ramblers and has been delving into photography as well.
-Eric is a musician, free spirit, and outdoor lover, and I’m so fortunate to be able to walk through life with him.
+He has written several posts for Back Road Ramblers and has also been exploring photography.
+Eric is a musician, a free spirit, and an outdoor lover, and I’m so fortunate to be able to walk through life with him.

 We raised Malinda to be a guide dog for Guiding Eyes for the Blind, but she had other plans!
 In September 2021, after a few months of formal training, we adopted her.
 Malinda loves swimming, eating things she shouldn’t, and not watching where she’s going.
-Now that her service dog career has ended, she is aspiring to be a full-time adventure dog!
+Now that her service dog career has come to an end, she aspires to be a full-time adventure dog!